Our mission is:

 If you are new, we will also have an evaluation once you have been with us for three months to ensure that you are enjoying your new position.

-We use email, Slack, and Skype for internal communication.
+We use email and Slack for internal communication.

 Email is best for non-urgent communication that requires a formal or well thought out response.